AvinashSinghChauhan/Water-Quality-Monitoring/Call For Code/README.md

 1) Monitoring real time data: Helps avoiding the crop destruction and degradation of crop quality due to use of contaminated water for irrigation .Alert the User if WQ crosses tolerance.
 2) Analysis of Water Quality Behavior: Helps in understanding the behavior of Water Quality in an area throughout season.
 3) It helps improving the Quality of agriculture products and maximizing the farm production.
-4) Ease of installation: Integrating of New Devices/Sensors with Application is dynamic and effortless without making changes in application.
+4) Ease of installation: Integration of New Devices/Sensors with Application is dynamic and effortless without making changes in application.

 ## DEMO VIDEO
    ![alt text](https://github.com/AvinashSinghChauhan/Water-Quality-Monitoring/blob/master/Call%20For%20Code/images/Capture.JPG)